 While there could be the risk that you will lose that small fee for booking the appointment, it wouldn’t have been a waste.
 You will leave the appointment with more knowledge and will know exactly where to look next.
 That might involve a second appointment at the same boutique if you just needed more time, a different friend to advise you or a fresh perspective on another day.
 However, if the styles just aren’t right for you and you need different options the boutique will happily recommend different boutiques in the area with styles that might suit you better.

-My wedding is next year.
 Should I wait until nearer the time?

-No, we wouldn’t advise waiting as there will be a lot of weddings in 2021 and you don’t want to be at the back of the queue!
+No, we wouldn’t advise waiting as there will be a lot of weddings in 2021 and 2022 and you don’t want to be at the back of the queue!
 Creating a bridal gown is time-consuming, especially if there is a lot of lace, pearls or beading and you won’t want your seamstress to be rushing your dress.